 Skin elasticity is another determining factor.
-If a skin is lax or loose, there’s a chance that it will droop or sag as the body flushes away the destroyed fat cells.
+If the patient has loose skin, there’s a chance that it will droop or sag as the body flushes away the destroyed fat cells.
 That might leave a person feeling more self-conscious about their results than they were before CoolSculpting.

 What Happens After Coolsculpting

-For some people, it’s business as usual after Coolsculpting.
-They might have already been on a healthy diet and already had an established exercise routine.
+For some people, it’s business as usual after the Coolsculpting treatment.
+They might have already been on a healthy diet and might already have an established exercise regimen.
 Others use Coolsculpting as the kick-off to leading a healthier lifestyle.
-They start to eat more healthfully and get in the habit of going to the gym.
+They start to eat more healthfully and get into the habit of going to the gym.